jberkel/sms-backup-plus/README.md

 #### <a name="faq-restore-default-app">Why does SMS Backup+ ask to become the default SMS app?</a>

-Google has changed the way SMS permissions work starting with Android KitKat.
+Google has changed the way SMS permissions work starting with Android 4.4 (KitKat).
 In order to get write access to your messages an app has to be set as the default system SMS app.
 Before starting the restore operation SMS Backup+ will request your permission to be set as default app.
-After the restore has finished you will be asked to set the previous choice (usually 'Messaging') back as default.
-This last step is important, if you don't set the old default back you might lose new messages.
+After restoring you will be asked to set the previous choice (usually "Messaging") back as default.
+⚠️ This last step is important, if you don't set the old default back you might lose new messages.

 #### <a name="faq-restore-MMS">Are there any plans to support restoring of MMS?</a>